bittorf/kalua/README.md

-tc | adds traffic control, i.e. to optimize olsr links vtunnoZlibnoSSL | vpn client configured to connect to our vpn servers use_trunk | build latest openwrt trunk instead of revisions written in openwrt-config/git_revs. add this option at the end of your line.
+tc | adds traffic control, i.e. to optimize olsr links vtunnoZlibnoSSL | vpn client configured to connect to our vpn servers use_trunk | build latest openwrt trunk instead of revisions written in openwrt-config/git_revs. add this option at the end of your line. use_bb1407 | build from trunk ofbarrier breaker 14.07 final repo instead of revisions written in openwrt-config/git_revs from dev repos. add this option at the end of your line.

 In the following box you'll find an example that builds our default image for weimarnetz routers based on ar71xx hardware.
 Simply call it step by step.
 Sometimes the build process will be interrupted.
 Mostly it's not an error, but some packages or dependencies of openwrt could not be downloaded.
 Try the last line again, if that happens.
 You could also debug that error by changing the directory to ```release/openwrt``` and call ```make V=s```.